aregsar/aregsarblog/blog/2021/redis-configure-laravel-cache/index.md

 We can create additional redis stores in the stores array in config/cache.php file and configure them in the same way as we configured the default `redis` cache store.

-We can then use these stores explicitly by name with the Laravel cache helper or facade api.
+We can then use these stores explicitly by name with the Laravel cache helper, facade or cache manager api.

 Here is an example: